-This was a British and New Zealand naval bombardment of Japanese installations on Truk atoll in the Caroline islands group (12/16 June 1945).
+'Inmate' was a British, Canadian and New Zealand naval bombardment of Japanese installations on Truk atoll in the Caroline islands group (12/16 June 1945).

 The operation resulted from the release of Admiral Sir Bruce Fraser’s British Pacific Fleet, which was under the tactical command of Vice Admiral Sir Bernard Rawlings, second-in-command of the fleet, from 'Iceberg' operations against the Ryukyu islands group on 25 May, whereupon the fleet had returned to its base Sydney, Australia, to refit and replenish.
-The aim was for the ships to rejoin Admiral William H. Halsey’s US 3rd Fleet by mid-July.
+The aim was for the ships to rejoin Admiral William H. Halsey’s US 3rd Fleet by the middle of July.

 Soon after the fleet reached Sydney the battleship Howe was detached to refit at Durban, South Africa, but the arrival of the fleet carrier Implacable more than compensated for the departure of the battleship.

 Rear Admiral E. J. P. Brind assumed command of Task Group 111.2, a special force organised to attack the main Japanese base at Truk, which the American forces had bypassed in their central Pacific drive toward the Philippine islands group.
 On 10 June the task group sailed from the British Pacific Fleet’s forward base at Manus island, the largest of the Admiralty islands group to the north of New Guinea, with Implacable, the escort carrier Ruler tasked with the provision of an emergency landing deck, the light cruisers Newfoundland, Swiftsure, Canadian Uganda and New Zealand Achilles, and the destroyers Teazer, Tenacious, Termagant, Terpsichore and Troubridge.